The centre of the modular affine vertex algebra: Introduction

 On one hand, there is the subalgebra $U(\g)^G \subseteq Z(\g)$ which is isomorphic to the algebra of Weyl group invariants $U(\h)^W$ under the twisted Harish--Chandra homomorphism.
 We call this the {\it Harish--Chandra centre}.
 On the other hand, there is a large central subalgebra $Z_p(\g)$ which is specific to the modular setting, known as the {\it $p$-centre}.
 This is best understood as a filtered lifting of the central subalgebra $\k[\g^*]^p$ of the Poisson algebra $\k[\g^*]$.
 The spectrum of $Z_p(\g)$ naturally identifies with the Frobenius twist $(\g^*)^{(1)}$.
 Veldkamp's theorem \cite{V} states that these two subalgebras generate the centre $Z(\g)$ and so

 where $W_\bullet$ denotes the $\rho$-shifted action (see \cite[3.1.6]{BMR} for more details).
-Our goal is to give a similar description of the centre of the universal affine vertex algebra at the critical level.
+Our goal is to give a similar description of the centre of the universal affine vertex algebra.

 The Kac--Moody affinisation $\hg$ of $\g = \Lie(G)$ is the non-split central extension of the loop Lie algebra $\g\otimes \k(\!(t)\!)$ afforded by $\kappa$.
 The vacuum module $V^k(\g)$ at level $k$ is the generalised Verma module induced from a maximal parabolic subalgebra of $\hg$, and it carries the structure of a vertex algebra \cite{Bo1}.
-The level $k = -h^\vee$ is called the {\it critical level} and the critical level representation theory is significantly more complicated and more interesting.
+The level $k = -h^\vee$ is called the {\it critical level}.
 As usual, $h^\vee$ denotes the dual Coxeter number.

 For the moment we briefly leave the modular setting to discuss some features of the representation theory of $V^k(\g)$ over the complex numbers.
 Here there is a well-known dichotomy between the critical and non-critical levels.
 The differences between these cases are quite stark.
-The multiplicity of simple hight weight modules in a Verma module is described by the Kazhdan-Lusztig polynomials/the inverse Kazhdan-Lusztig polynomials associated with the affine Weyl groups at the non-critical levels \cite{KT}, while at the critical level the multiplicity of simple hight weight modules in a restricted Verma module \cite{AF1} is described by the periodic Kazhdan-Lusztig polynomials \cite{Lus, AF2, FG}.
+The multiplicity of simple highest weight modules in a Verma module is described by the Kazhdan-Lusztig polynomials/the inverse Kazhdan-Lusztig polynomials associated with the affine Weyl groups at the non-critical levels \cite{KT}, while at the critical level the multiplicity of simple hight weight modules in a restricted Verma module \cite{AF1} is described by the periodic Kazhdan-Lusztig polynomials \cite{Lus, AF2, FG}.
 The primary feature which causes these differences is the nature of the centre $\z V^k(\g)$ \cite{FF}.
 The centre $\z V^k(\g)$ is trivial away from the critical level (a direct consequence of the conformal grading) whilst at the critical level $\z V^{-h^\vee}(\g)$ is an infinite rank polynomial ring, canonically identified with the algebra of regular functions on the moduli space of certain principle bundles on the formal disk, known as opers \cite{BD}.
 We remark that the non-negative part of the loop group acts on $V^{-h^\vee}(\g)$ and the centre in the complex setting is equal to $V^{-h^\vee}(\g)^{G[[t]]}$.